hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 By default, a Ringbuffer is configured with a `capacity` of 10000 items.
 This creates an array with a size of 10000.
 If a `time-to-live` is configured, then an array of longs is also created that stores the expiration time for every item.
-In a lot of cases, you may want to change this `capacity` number to something that better fits your needs.
+In a lot of cases you may want to change this `capacity` number to something that better fits your needs.

 Below is a declarative configuration example of a Ringbuffer with a `capacity` of 2000 items.